netdata/netdata/docs/guides/monitor/pi-hole-raspberry-pi.md

 ### Enable temperature sensor monitoring

-You need to manually enable Netdata's built-in temperature sensor collector because the default Python version isn't compatible with a Raspberry Pi's sensors.
+You need to manually enable Netdata's built-in [temperature sensor collector](https://learn.netdata.cloud/docs/agent/collectors/charts.d.plugin/sensors) to start collecting metrics.

+> Netdata uses a few plugins to manage its [collectors](/collectors/REFERENCE.md), each using a different lanaguge: Go,
+> Python, Node.js, and Bash.
+While our Go collectors are undergoing the most active development, we still support the
+> other languages.
+In this case, you need to enable a temperature sensor collector that's written in Bash.

 First, open the `charts.d.conf` file for editing.
+You should always use the `edit-config` script to edit Netdata's configuration files, as it ensures your settings persist across updates to the Netdata Agent.

 ```bash
 cd /etc/netdata